videojedi/pymyenergi/README.md

 - Battery in and out energy
 - Gets and sets the current status
 - Change priority of Libbi
+- Charge from Grid
+- Export to Grid

 cli examples:
 ```